My name is Brett Kraiger.

-As time has passed I have noticed age creeping up on me.
+As I hit my 40s I noticed age creeping up on me.
 I’ve accumulated several injuries over the years which are both persistent and bothersome.
 If I’m not careful, I get injured more easily, and when I do get injured I take longer to heal.

 Old injuries have started to resurface.
 A recent x-ray of my knees show how the wear and tear from my missing Anterior Cruciate Ligament is really starting to catch up with me, and I’ve got a shoulder that refuses to behave!